Luisinhoas/Causal-Inference-GP1-/README.md

 summary(OLS2)
 ```

-We also seem to have reduced the vif
+I also seem to have reduced the vif
 ```{r}
 vif(OLS)
 ```
-We can check now again the multicoliniarity issue.
+I can check now again the multicoliniarity issue.

 ### b.
 Homoscedasticity problem.
 Now I focused in the next problem: it seems that I also have a problem of Heterocedasticity.
 There are several ways to control this, but lets first focus on measuring if this is right.

 # 1. Previous.
 Bivariate OLS:
-The most simple OLS we have to run is the effect of the main independent variable (viodegames) on our dependent (average SAT grade).
+The most simple OLS I have to run is the effect of the main independent variable (viodegames) on my dependent (average SAT grade).

 ```{r}
 OLS<-lm(data=data, act~video)